 When it is appropriate to have a three-page resume?

 The most common advice you'll hear is that a resume should be one page.
-But, for experienced professionals, this isn't enough.
-A three-page resume provides more space to reveal your skills.
+However, for some professionals, this isn't enough.
+A longer resume provides more space to reveal your achievements and unique talents.

 Reasons to make your resume three pages long: